cysouw/diathesis/text/c03_prepositions.md

 - Er dankt (mir) für den Wein.
 - Er antwortet (dir) auf deine Frage.

-### --- [ OBJ > ADJ ] --- *Akkusativ-Antipassiv* {.unnumbered}
+### --- [ OBJ > ADJ ] --- *Akkusativ Antipassiv* {.unnumbered}

 ### [ NA | Np ] Accusative antipassive {#sec:prepositions-accusative-antipassive}

 A commonly occurring alternation is that an accusative object can be reformulated as a prepositional phrase.
 In such alternations, the construction with the prepositional phrase typically indicates a less transitive situation, e.g. the object is less affected [@next a] or the action only partially completed [@next b].
 Note that this alternation does not work in the other direction, i.e. when a verb occurs with a prepositional phrase, then it is mostly not the case that it can be used with the same object as an accusative [@next c].

 ::: ex
 a.
 Ich schieße den Bären.
 Ich schieße auf den Bären.
 b.
 Ich baue ein Haus.
 Ich baue an einem Haus.
 c.
 Ich sitze auf den Stuhl. ^* Ich sitze den Stuhl.
 :::

 There appear to be only a small selection of prepositions that can be used in such alternations, which will be discussed in turn in subsequent subsections.